MaryanGelle/Productivity/readme.md

 - ## Form Validation
 - Client-Side Validation:

--To ensure the user submits correct and complete information, client-side validation is implemented using JavaScript.
+To ensure the user submits correct and complete information, client-side validation is implemented using JavaScript.
 The form validates that the name field is not empty, the email is in the correct format, and that the goals field is filled out.

 Error Handling:
 - If the user fails to fill out any required field, an error message appears, prompting them to correct the input before submission.

--Real-time feedback is provided, guiding the user to correct any issues as they fill out the form.
+Real-time feedback is provided, guiding the user to correct any issues as they fill out the form.

 <div align="center">
   <img src="assets\readme-images\signupvalidation.png" style="background-color:     black" alt="Horizon Photo">